cthulhustig/autojimmy/README.md

 # Auto-Jimmy
 Auto-Jimmy is a collection of tools for the Traveller RPG.
 It's primarily aimed at Mongoose 1e and 2e Traveller, but much of the functionality can be used with other rule systems.
 It can be used offline, but can also integrate with Traveller Map (internet connection required).
+It's written in Python and can be run on Windows, Linux and macOS.

 ## Feature Highlights
 * Rule system agnostic jump route calculation